Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Related Work

-\textbf{Biologically Inspired Learning:} Unlike backpropagation updates, Hebbian plasticity rules are local and depend only on the activations of the pre- and post-synaptic neurons and usually a third modulation factor related to reward or other high level signals.
-There is also a growing body of works in the literature that leverage local plasticity rules to train deep neural networks \cite{bengio2009learning,illing2021local,krotov2019unsupervised,nokland2019training,pogodin2020kernelized,xie2003equivalence, millidge2022backpropagation}.
-Alternatives for backpropagation include systems that decouple the feedforward and feedback network paths to circumvent some of the biologically implausible aspects of backpropagation \cite{amit2019deep, lillicrap2016random, crafton2019direct,han2019efficient,moskovitz2018feedback,nokland2016direct}.
+\textbf{Hebbian Learning:} Unlike backpropagation, Hebbian plasticity rules are local, depending only on the activations of pre- and post-synaptic neurons, and often a third factor related to reward or other high-level signals.
+Recent research leverages these local plasticity rules to train deep neural networks, offering alternatives that decouple feedforward and feedback paths to address the biological implausibility of backpropagation \cite{bengio2009learning,krotov2019unsupervised,nokland2019training,pogodin2020kernelized,xie2003equivalence,millidge2022backpropagation,amit2019deep,lillicrap2016random,han2019efficient,moskovitz2018feedback}.

-The imposed constraints on gradient propagation usually come with decrease in downstream task performance.
-Despite recent advances, scaling beyond simple image classification benchmarks remains an issue for bio-inspired systems \cite{bartunov2018assessing}.
-There are open questions about the merits of using local rules for training deep learning architectures.
-Some works showed in fact better data efficiency with local Hebbian training \cite{lagani2021hebbian} or more sparse representations \cite{foldiak1990forming}.
-But generally, the properties of networks trained with local learning rules, especially in the current age of big data-driven systems, are not well understood.

-This paper argues that the performance gap of bio-inspired learning rule can be addressed with appropriate network structures and inductive biases.
-We analyze the representation learning capacity of our framework on classification tasks of various difficulties including in a multi-label setting and show that the framework variant with local plasticity rules benefits the most from this structure which helps in closing the gap to backpropagation models.
+While these methods often result in decreased performance on downstream tasks, scaling beyond simple image classification remains a challenge for bio-inspired systems \cite{bartunov2018assessing}.
+In this work, we show that the performance gap of bio-inspired learning rules can be mitigated with appropriate network structures and inductive biases.